My favourite fonts of 2009

 Zuzana Licko published Mrs Eaves in 1996; then came, in 2009, Mrs Eaves XL with its narrower set and larger x-height.
 Though many have prayed for a sans accompaniment to Mrs Eaves, the release of Mr Eaves Sans & Modern, to me at least, still came as something of a surprise — a very nice surprise indeed.

-Both sans borrow something of the colour, loose set, and proportions of Mrs Eaves; and, for the most part, the letterforms share the same skeleton, though, of course, with a reduction in contrast (more so in Mr Eaves Modern).
+Both sans borrow something of the color, loose set, and proportions of Mrs Eaves; and, for the most part, the letterforms share the same skeleton, though, of course, with a reduction in contrast (more so in Mr Eaves Modern).

 Mr Eaves Sans is avowedly a humanist sans, while Mr Eaves Modern carries less contrast and is more geometric in form, with one foot and three toes in the geometric modernist sans, and two toes (perhaps two and a half) in the neo-grotesque.
 Of all the styles, Mrs Eaves Sans Italic is definitely my favourite, working beautifully in text, and really charming at display sizes.
 Some lovely details too, like the leg of the R and the tail of the Q, reflecting the form of its seriffed counterpart.
 An absolutely beautiful accompaniment to the hugely popular Mrs Eaves.
 It’s been a long time coming, but it has certainly exceeded my best expectations.
 Now I’m really looking forward to the planned XL versions.
 I’m just hoping that we won’t have to wait another decade.
 For more details about the design, head on over to Emigre.